null

 How can I serve sprouts?

-Eat them raw as a salad, add as a topping to a dish, or cook them.
+Eat them raw as a salad, add them as a topping to a dish, or cook them.
 We like to make a hummus taco and use sprouts as the lettuce.
 Some people prefer to lightly cook the bean sprouts.
 For example, mung beans are often sprouted and then cooked.
 Some nutrients will be lost by cooking; however, more vitamin content is retained versus straight cooking without sprouting.

 tip.pngGrow a mixture of different seeds for optimal flavor.
 Alfalfa, broccoli, radish, clover, and mung bean make a nice mix.
 This mix tastes wonderful as a salad with a drizzle of olive oil for added calories.
 It also makes an excellent filler for tortillas and a satisfying topper for soups.